The Big White Envelope

 • JANUARY 31, 2024 DEADLINE for submitting 1099-NECs and W-2s to the IRS, SSA and to recipients.
 We can prepare these for you, get in touch ASAP!

-• Remember, filing an extension only gives you time to file BUT NOT TO PAY.
-If you owe money, you need to pay before April 15th.
-Underpayment penalties apply after April 1 5th even if you requested an extension filed on time.
+• Remember, filing an extension only gives you extra time to file, BUT NOT TO PAY.
+If you owe money, you need to pay before April 15 th .
+Underpayment penalties apply after April 15 th even if you requested a filing extension.

 Ready, Set, Go!